 YouTube Shorts Algorithm — What Actually Gets Views

-What I found was uncomfortable: most of what gets repeated about the Shorts algorithm is either wrong or so surface-level it’s useless.
-Post consistently.
-Use hashtags.
-Hook them in the first second.
-Sure.
-But nobody was explaining why certain videos explode and others vanish.
-So I started cross-referencing YouTube’s own engineering blog posts, creator insider data shared by channels with verified analytics access, and a handful of third-party studies — including research published by Tubics and data shared by Derral Eves at VidSummit 2023.
+What I found was uncomfortable.
+Most of what gets repeated about the Shorts algorithm is either wrong or so vague it’s useless.
+I started cross-referencing YouTube’s own engineering blog posts, creator insider data from channels with verified analytics access, and third-party research — including work published by Tubics and data Derral Eves shared at VidSummit 2023.
 Here’s what the data actually shows.

 The Two Metrics That Drive Everything